NC State vs. Louisville NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- NC State and its opponents have combined for 57 points just twice this season.
+- NC State and its opponents have scored at least 57 points -- this matchup's over/under -- only twice this season.

 - So far this season, 50% of Louisville's games (3/6) have had more combined points than Saturday's total of 57.